 Kristin Brenize-Wewer, MS, LMFT

-Kristin graduated from Shippensburg University with a BA in Psychology and from Drexel University with an MS in Marriage and Family Therapy.
-She is a Licensed Marriage and Family Therapist and has been working with families, adolescents and couples since 2001.
-Specialty areas include families, couples, parenting and adolescent issues.
+Kristin graduated from Shippensburg University with a BA in Psychology and from Drexel University with a MS in Marriage and Family Therapy.
+She is a licensed Marriage and Family Therapist and has been working with couples, families, adolescents and adult individuals since 2001.
+Specialty areas include couples counseling, parent-child/adolescent issues, co-parenting issues, as well as individual counseling.
+Kristin has advanced certification in equine assisted psychotherapy this is a modality that is used to promote emotional growth and healing in individuals suffering from anxiety, depression, trauma, behavioral issues and many other mental health problems.

 Diane Steenstra, MS, NCC, LPC